 • Signature—Your signature as it appears on your ID can be forged on important documents such as contracts, bank drafts, property deeds, and loan applications

-• Address—The address listed on your ID is a valuable piece of information for identity thieves, as it can be used for various types of fraud, including opening accounts in your name
+• Address—The address listed on your ID is a valuable piece of information for identity thieves since they can use it for various types of fraud, including opening accounts in your name

 • ID number—Depending on the type of ID, there may be a unique identification number associated with it.
 Thieves can use this for fraudulent activities